i need to buy electric eel for my project to produce electricity from it pradeep

 Tablet Pellet: Yes - This fish will happily clean up leftover food from the fish in higher parts of the tank, however if this is not in ample supply, this fish appreciates the offer of sinking carnivore pellets or tablet food.

 Live foods (fishes, shrimps, worms): Some of Diet

 Meaty Food: Some of Diet

-These little fish enjoy well planted tanks with twisted roots to hide in.
+The aquarium should be decorated and arranged with their natural habitat in mind.
+These fish enjoy well planted tanks with twisted roots to hide in.
 Caves and drift wood make great hiding spots as well.
-Because these fish have sensitive barbels it is important to use a fine gravel to keep their barbels in good condition.
-Larger gravel will actually cut the barbels down till that are completely gone.
-These barbels are prone to infection from poorly kept substrate.
-An undergravel filter works best for this fish to keep substrate clean and the entire tank oxygenated.
+Because these fish have sensitive barbels it is preferable to have a small, smooth gravel to keep their barbels in good condition.
+These barbels are prone to infection from a poorly kept substrate.
+An undergravel filter works best for this fish to keep the substrate clean and the entire tank oxygenated.

 Lighting Needs: Moderate - normal lighting

 Temperature: 68.0 to 82.0° F (20.0 to 27.8° C)

 Hardness Range: 2 - 15 dGH

 Brackish: No - This catfish can be sensitive to any salt levels.

 Water Region: Bottom - They will mostly swim at the bottom of the aquarium.